bluesockets/palindromes/README.md

 # Palindrome Game

-Create a program that given a list of names (words), counts the number of palindromes made from combining them in different ways.
+Let's create a program that given a list of names (words), counts the number of palindromes made from combining them in different ways.

 ## Assumptions: